nevakee716/Timeline/help/Help_layout.md

 ## Options

+### Complementary Node (this work the same as the network):

+If you want to add a side Node, use this option For exemple, if you are on the objectPage of an application, you want to display sent and received flux.
+Put the timeline under the associationNode of the sent flux, then add the node id of the received flux in this option.
+Use comma as a splitter

 ### Hidden Nodes :

 Set the ID of the nodes you don't want to appear, the children will be display instead.
+Use comma as a splitter

+### Children are time element :

+The children objects of the selected node will be time element inside the line of the object.
+For exemple, you have a Project, under you have some Sub-Project.
+You want the Step to be inside the project line.
+Put the ID of the project here, and in steps make a configuration for the Sub-Project.
+The time entry will be display with custom display string + step.name Use comma as a splitter

 ### Merged Nodes :

-Set the ID of the nodes where you want your children to be merged by Step (see Exemple)
+Set the ID of the nodes where you want your children to be merged by Step (see Exemple) Use comma as a splitter

 ### Stack :